soloeinsteinmit/sonu-ai/PWA-SETUP.md

-# PWA Setup Guide for AgriSentry AI
+# PWA Setup Guide for Sonu

 This guide will help you set up the Progressive Web App (PWA) functionality for proper Android installation.